EndPointCorp/end-point-blog/2017/11/14/using-github-for-blog-comments.html.md

 }
 ```

 If that regex isn’t matched, then the author and date data is left as-is and parsed as normal.
-Here’s the full JS we’re using:
+Here’s the full JavaScript we’re using:

 ```javascript
 function formatDate(date) {